 Posted on 03 Jun 21byClea Badion

 Most hiring managers or Human Resources teams screen candidates over the phone prior to an in-person interview.
-But thanks to the pandemic, it’s now commonplace for employment discussions to occur on video platforms such as Zoom, Skype, or Google Meet.
+But it’s now commonplace for employment discussions to occur on video platforms such as Zoom, Skype, or Google Meet.
 Chances are good that if you’re filling a position, you’ll probably conduct some portion of the interview remotely, and likely through video.

 While tips for presenting yourself well are similar regardless of whether the conversation is over the phone, in person, or through video, online meetings present specific challenges.
 Here are our top suggestions for how employers can conduct successful remote interviews.

 Communicate clearly with the candidate about the time the interview will take place, what meeting platform you’ll use, and who will be joining the interview, including each person’s name and title.
 Plan on setting up a few minutes early, keep your attire more businesslike than casual, and despite the familiar surroundings, gear up a professional mindset.

 If you’re conducting the meeting from a home office, make sure it’s free of distractions where no roommates, pets, or children will interrupt you.